odinuv/web/en/apv/walkthrough/dynamic-page/objects.md

 class.
 I've added a parameter `$name` to the constructor so when I create an instance of the class, I must pass a name of the cow `new Cow('Betty')`.

-Field `$name` is marked as private, which means that it can be accessed only from within the class itself.
+The field `$name` is marked as private, which means that it can be accessed only from within the class itself.
 This is done using the statement `$this->name`.
 The special variable `$this` refers to the current object and can be used only inside object methods.
 The point of using private members is that their values